top of page

 How is The Livy Method different?

 With this method, there is a completely different emphasis on how we should be treating our bodies as well as our mindsets.
-We are changing our focus to supporting our bodies by giving our bodies what they need, establishing good nutrition, and on lifestyle changes that complement the weight loss process.
+We are shifting our focus to supporting the body by giving it what it needs, establishing good nutrition, as well as focusing on lifestyle changes that complement the weight-loss process.
 We are also challenging ourselves in a more cerebral and emotional way, by purposefully implementing tweaks that address issues we may have consciously or subconsciously.
-The Livy Method post and video is an excellent resource, discussing how this process is different from the other diets that are out there or what we have experienced in the past!
+The Livy Method post and video is an excellent resource, discussing how this process is different from the other diets that are out there or what we have experienced in the past.

 This raises the question, what happens when one’s effort does not match their success on the scale?
 Many people use the scale to judge their level of achievement, yet discount any possible NSVs (non-scale victories) that they may have experienced or are experiencing.
 They may also not be realistic about the time that may be required to get their bodies healthy before they will begin to drop any weight.

 Effort is a very interesting and complicated concept, as one may perceive they are exerting much more effort than they truly are, thus expecting a bigger return than they may be experiencing.
-In fact, they may be seeing themselves at their finish line in their minds, yet not putting in the actual level of effort required, thus feeling frustration with their current experience as reflected on the scale.
+They may be seeing themselves at the finish line in their minds, yet not putting in the actual level of effort required, thus feeling frustration with their current experience as reflected on the scale.
 Effort is subjective and irreflective of outcome.
 Let’s delve deeper into the concept of Effort.

 Effort can also be “visible to others and is difficult to fake, making it plain to observers whether someone is exerting themselves or not.
 The fact that effort is easily recognized in self and others gives it important signaling functions; for example, communicating dedication, intention, and commitment” (Inzlicht, M., Shenhav, A., & Olivola, C. Y., 2018).